chrissobolewski/htmm/_notes/Chargeback.md

 - You were charged for your subscription, even though you canceled it or disabled auto-renewal.

 ### Chargeback conditions
-There are some conditions you need to meet to make your chargeback claim successful:
+There are some requirements for getting your money back:
 - You can file a chargeback claim if your purchase was made via a [[Credit card]] or a [[Debit card]].
 Chargeback does not apply to wire transfers, for instance.
 - The transaction must not be older than 120 days (counting from the transaction's *processing date* — check your card statement!)
+- You need to have proof to support your claim.
 - Exhaust other options of getting the refund first (i.e. contact the merchant before filing for chargeback).

 ### What happens after you file a chargeback claim?